yorickeu/course-dbt/week2_README.md

 See the tests here:
 https://github.com/yorickeu/course-dbt/blob/main/greenery/models/staging/postgres/_postgres__models.yml

 I mainly test for ID values to be not null and unique.
 And then for quantities and prices to be not null and positive.
-There is probablt much more I could test for.
-I a would be interested in relational tests when you can test for mutual ID's being present in 2 tables.
+There is probably much more I could test for.
+I am interested in relational tests when you can test for mutual ID's being present in 2 tables.
 But I do not know how to do that yet.

 ### 2. Did you find any “bad” data as you added and ran tests on your models?
 How did you go about either cleaning the data in the dbt model or adjusting your assumptions/tests?